Classic Motorcycle Build

 Shop: Dial Bore Gauge

 Keep in mind that .005" too tight can seize a piston when warmed up, and .005" too loose and you'll get noisy operation (piston slap).
-Better too loose than too tight - a bit of rattle is much better than a locked-up motor!
+But, better too loose than too tight - a bit of rattle is much better than a locked-up motor!

 Tools Needed To Bore Cylinders